AntonMoyseychuk/8086-TASM-2D-LIB/README.md

 COPLETED TASKS:
 ---------------

-1. Implemented the Bresenham algorithm for displaying a line
+1. Implemented the Bresenham algorithm for displaying a line.
-2. Implemented the Bresenham algorithm for displaying a circle (transparent)
+2. Implemented the Bresenham algorithm for displaying a circle (transparent), square property and Pitot's theorem for displaying a circle (shaded).
-3. Implemented the simple algorithm for displaying a rectangle (shaded and transparent)
+3. Implemented the simple algorithm for displaying a rectangle (shaded and transparent).
-4. Implemented the simple algorithm for displaying a triangle (transparent)
+4. Implemented the simple algorithm for displaying a triangle (transparent).

 EXAMPLE:
 --------